 An easy mozzarella and eggplant panini gets it's extra delicious flavor from smokey cheese and sun-dried tomato spread.
 What a great way to eat vegetarian for dinner!

 Some Italian flare for a weeknight dinner is always good.
-I’m preparing for the Winter Games by celebrating delicious internationally inspired meals–and this one touts the flavors of Italy.
 Smoked, fresh mozzarella, sun-dried tomatoes and a Mediterranean staple, eggplant.

 Eggplant and mozzarella go together so well.
 I decided to use a grill press for these sandwiches, so my eggplant isn't getting the smokiness it would if I cooked it on an outdoor grill or really charred the skin, like I do for baba ganoush (a smokey eggplant dip).
 For that depth of flavor I used smoked mozzarella.
 It's still got that fresh, soft taste like other fresh mozzarellas but with a unique smokey balance.

 I use a panini press, or grill press to make these right on the countertop.
 It's my favorite way to make grilled, toasty sandwiches.
 Plus I can grill my eggplant on it before making the sandwich.
 Two for one!

 Using a smoked cheese gives this Mozzarella And Eggplant Panini a fantastic flavor.
 What a great vegetarian dinner!